splunk/splunk-shuttl/README.md

 * http://docs.splunk.com/Documentation/Hadoop

-Key features as of v0.4.2 are:
+Key features as of v0.4.3 are:

 * Streaming of data via Splunk Forwarding to HDFS
 * SplunkInputFormat and SplunkOutputFormat classes for use in Hadoop
 * Automatic batch rolling of indexed data to HDFS
+* Developer friendly building and testing shep

 Note: earlier versions of the forwarding mechanism relied on Flume.
 That dependency is now removed, and Shep will write